 This design/build work will continue when we reopen in 9/21 as a semester boarding program focusing exclusively on addressing these pressing issues.
 Won’t you join us?

 This philosophy might be uncommon but is increasingly appreciated as essential to a vibrant and relevant 21st Century education.
 Think about how top colleges now seek their best and brightest:

 - Trinity’s checklist for their admissions application readers contains the characteristics we’re nurturing here at TCS: curiosity, empathy, openness to change, ability to overcome adversity, risk taking, delayed gratification.

-- Olin’s required two-day building challenge interview looks a lot like our integrated math and science class, focusing on problem solving and collaboration to bring to life science and math concepts while tackling real problems.
+- Olin’s required two-day building challenge interview looks a lot like our integrated class model, focusing on problem solving and collaboration to bring to life science and math concepts while tackling real problems.

 - Yale includes the option to submit a short video on the prompt describing, “A community to which you belong and the footprint you have left.”

 While we’re maintaining The Community School’s founding commitment to hands-on, real-world learning, we’re definitely making sonic shifts to a completely modern way of educating the generations who will solve the myriad problems of our fine world.
 We’ll be in good hands….